-MID is caused by a series of small strokes.
+Vascular dementia is caused by a series of small strokes.

-Risk factors for MID include:
+Risk factors for vascular dementia include:

-Symptoms of dementia may also be caused by other types of disorders of the brain One such disorder is Alzheimer disease.
-Symptoms of Alzheimer disease can be similar to those of MID.
-MID and Alzheimer disease are the most common causes of dementia, and may occur together
+Symptoms of dementia may also be caused by other types of disorders of the brain.
+One such disorder is Alzheimer disease.
+Symptoms of Alzheimer disease can be similar to those of vascular dementia.
+Vascular dementia and Alzheimer disease are the most common causes of dementia, and may occur together.

-Symptoms of MID may develop gradually or may progress after each small stroke.
+Symptoms of vascular dementia may develop gradually or may progress after each small stroke.

 Early symptoms of dementia can include: